This amounts to little more than an additional hassle for me.

 Others will scoop and steal my intellectual property if I make my research open.

 There is no evidence to suggest that openly sharing your data and papers leads to others claiming priority over your research ideas.
 To specifically address this concern, many open policies give researchers ample opportunity to develop their findings and publish results under an exclusive window.
 After a certain period of time, however, the granting body must also consider how the work it funds can be utilized by the wider research community to accelerate the pace of discovery.
 The principle of a lengthy but not indefinite period in which you have sole rights to extract value from your work is a sufficient safeguard against scooping."

 An open policy is a hassle to administer.

-Often administrators are concerned about how policy changes can create an additional administrative work to already busy staff.
-Policies often require, discussion within the institution, integrating into current workflows, and compliancy checks.
+Often administrators are concerned about how policy changes can create additional administrative work to already busy staff.
+Policies often require discussion within the institution, integrating into current workflows, and compliance checks.
 However, after the initial work the benefits of the policy outweigh the upkeep.
 There are also tools being developed to help administrators more easily manage open policies.

 I am concerned about pushback from grant applicants.

 There is no evidence to suggest, drawing from the hundreds of funding bodies that have adopted open policies, that the quantity or quality of grant applicants has been adversely affected by these additional requirements.
 Every organization already places certain conditions on the projects it funds.
 Examples include periodic reporting, acknowledgement of funding support on public outputs, and biosecurity risk mitigation.
 The implementation of an open policy is an incremental additional to these terms and conditions.
 Many federal agencies and universities are adopting similar policies, which means that prospective grant applicants are becoming increasingly familiar with these types of requirements.